 Death is often tragic and unexpected.
 Overwrought with emotional distress, you may find yourself wondering why someone you love was taken from you so soon due to an accident or another’s negligent actions.
 At what point does negligence actually constitute a wrongful death case?
 Without a proper investigation, it can be tough to say.

 In wrongful death cases, plaintiffs are entitled to financial compensation from the party found culpable for it.
-This course of action is sometimes sought when criminal charges cannot be filed or when the defendant is acquitted in a criminal trial and is not considered at legal fault.
+Families filed wrongful death lawsuits as a means of seeking justice when criminal charges cannot be filed or when the defendant is acquitted in a criminal trial and is not considered at legal fault.

 Defining Wrongful Death

 Wrongful death is defined as the loss of life resulting from an unjust or improper act caused by another person.
 These acts include but are not limited to negligence, medical malpractice, battery, assault, manslaughter, and murder.
-Wrongful death cases are typically filed by the family of the deceased, who may receive compensation for both the personal loss and the loss of financial support.
-A spouse or the child of the deceased, for example, may have suffered monetary damages in addition to the pain of losing a loved one.
+A wrongful death claim is a civil claim brought when a person's death is caused by someone else's negligence or wrongful actions.
+Wrongful death cases are typically filed by close family members or the representative of the deceased's estate, who may receive compensation for both the personal loss and the loss of financial support.
+A spouse, child, or legal dependent of the deceased, or the representative of the deceased's estate, may have suffered monetary damages in addition to the pain of losing a loved one.
+Wrongful death claims can be filed by immediate family members, legal dependents, or the representative of the deceased's estate.
+To successfully pursue a wrongful death claim, certain elements must be proven: duty of care, breach of duty, causation, and damages, which are also central in hospital wrongful death settlements.

 Because wrongful death is a civil proceeding, it is separate from any criminal proceedings that might pertain to the death in question.
+The burden of proof in a wrongful death lawsuit is lower than in a criminal case, requiring only a preponderance of evidence rather than proof beyond a reasonable doubt.
 If a defendant is acquitted in a murder trial, the family of the victim may still choose to sue for wrongful death in civil court.
 In many instances, families that have chosen to file a claim for damages after the end of the criminal proceedings have found the civil court judge to rule in their favor.

 Examples of Situations That Can Result in a Wrongful Death Case

 Wrongful death can be a broad category in civil lawsuits.
-A car accident in which one party died could constitute a wrongful death claim, as could a failure to diagnose a serious illness.
+To better understand how these cases arise, it's helpful to look at real-life examples of wrongful death.
+For instance, a car accident in which one party died could constitute a wrongful death claim, as could a failure to diagnose a serious illness.
+Car accidents are the most common cause of wrongful death due to the high number of drivers and frequency of driving.
+The vast majority of car accident fatalities are the result of at least one driver's negligence, such as speeding or driving under the influence.
+In these cases, someone else's negligence is often the significant cause of fatal injuries or serious injuries that ultimately lead to a wrongful death claim.
 The best way to identify wrongful death so that you know if your claim applies is to look at real-life examples.

 Car Accident